General Terms and Conditions for SNP Hosting

 §1 Applicability and Contract Documents

-Except as otherwise agreed, SNP Transformations Deutschland GmbH or any of its affiliated companies providing the services (hereinafter “PROVIDER”) provide Software as a Services (SaaS) to a registered user, whereas user can be person or a duly authorized person acting on behalf of a legal entity (hereinafter “CUSTOMER”) as further detailed in these terms (hereinafter “Terms”).
+Except as otherwise agreed, SNP Deutschland GmbH or any of its affiliated companies providing the services (hereinafter “PROVIDER”) provide Software as a Services (SaaS) to a registered user, whereas user can be person or a duly authorized person acting on behalf of a legal entity (hereinafter “CUSTOMER”) as further detailed in these terms (hereinafter “Terms”).

 SNP Hosting Services may include for example data analytics.